N3X15/vgws/lobbyscreens/README.md

 by creating the main pool.**

 * **NOTE:** You should create each pool as an LFS-enabled gitlab repo and clone it here to avoid unnecessarily inflating this repo's size.
+Do not use submodules, otherwise they'll be added to the repo index.

 ### Example